Class Information - Starlings, Hen Harriers, Kingfishers and Eagles

 Reading: It is expected that children will bring home their accelerated reader book from school and read this on a daily basis.
 At school, they will then take a quiz on their book, so it would be beneficial to your child/children if you could ask them questions about what they have read in order to support their understanding of the book.

-Mathematics: It is expected that children will practise their mental recall of multiplication and division facts up to 12 x 12 on a daily basis at home.
+Mathematics: It is expected that children will practise their mental recall of multiplication and division facts up to 12 x 12 on a daily basis at home using the Times Tables Rockstars, as well as practising their current Rainbow Maths targets.
 It would also be beneficial to your child to work on telling the time at home.

 Topic Work:Children have been given a copy of the topic menu which they may choose to complete.
 These activities are intended to provide the opportunity for you and your child to learn together and extend knowledge in the topic area.
 There will be no written feedback for this work; however, children are encouraged to bring in their learning and share with the class.
 The children’s learning will be rewarded with lots of praise and house points and be displayed!
 We really want the children to feel proud of their learning achieved outside the classroom.

-This term in Literacy we will be using ‘Talk for Writing’ to focus on the fiction and non-fiction aspects of writing, including a meeting tale based on the text 'Goodnight, Mister Tom' and a diary entry.
-Within these units we will be focusing on punctuation, spelling, text structure and dialogue.
+This term in English we will be using ‘Talk for Writing’ to focus on the fiction and non-fiction aspects of writing, including character descriptions, a diary entry, instructional writing and a non-chronological report.
+Within these units we will be focusing on punctuation, spelling, grammatical features and vocabulary.